repos-cl/CS-210-Functional-programming/README.md

 ## Grading

-The grading of the course is divided between labs (25%), exercises (5%) and a final exam (70%).
-There will be no midterm exam this year.
+The grading of the course is divided between labs (30%), a midterm exam (20%) and a final exam (50%).

 ## Staff